 We can highlight such key features of hyper casual games:

-|Instant access to content||No plot inserts, preloading, level selection or lengthy tutorials.
-The player from the doorway is at the epicenter of the game.
-Thanks to uncomplicated gameplay, not overloaded with details, it is possible to figure out what is happening in just a few seconds.
-More precisely, within 5 seconds after clicking on the game, the player must already play.
-And the short game loop allows playing without waiting for long loading anytime, anywhere.
+|Instant access to content||No plot inserts, preloading, level selection, or lengthy tutorials.
+Players immediately find themselves in the epicenter of the game.
+Thanks to the uncomplicated gameplay, not overloaded with details, the player can figure out what is happening in just a few seconds.
+More precisely, 5 seconds after clicking on the game, the player should already be playing.
+And a short game cycle allows you to play without waiting for a long load, anytime, anywhere.|

-|Increased attention||Such games do not provide an opportunity to doze off: they need all the attention of the players here and now without being distracted by external factors.
+|Increased attention||Such games do not provide an opportunity to doze off – they need all the attention of the players here and now, without being distracted by external factors.
 If a player gets carried away, it immediately leads to defeat.
-Intense focus gives particular satisfaction at the end of the play loop during relaxation.
+Intense concentration gives special satisfaction at the end of the game cycle during relaxation.|

 |Replayability and repeatability||Infinity is the key to success.
-This game has no end as such, the player can start replaying at any time, challenging records and striving to improve indicators of time and points.
-The player shouldn’t get bored at any stage, so the game should have enough attributes to ensure constant fun.
+This game has no end as such, the player can start replaying at any time, setting records and trying to improve time and points.
+The player should not be bored at any stage, so the game should have enough attributes to ensure continued enjoyment.|

 |Minimalism in gameplay and design||The gameplay is often as simple as possible.
-The rest of the game components match it.
-Visual component, control and audio – nothing should prevent the user from fully focusing on the gameplay.|
+The rest of the components of the game correspond to it.
+The visual component, control, and sound – nothing should prevent the user from fully concentrating on the gameplay.|

-|Simple monetization model||The game does not encourage players to pay for the content; instead, they pay with their time.
-More than 70% of the game’s income comes from advertising: banners, video ads, rewarded ads, etc. We will talk about this in more detail a little later.|
+|Simple monetization model||The game does not encourage players to pay for content; instead, they pay with their time.
+More than 70% of the game’s revenue comes from advertising: banners, video ads, rewarded ads, etc. We’ll talk more about this a little later.|

 Hyper Casual Game Design Features